yeoedward/Neural-Turing-Machine/README.md

 TODO:

+Implement batched training:
+  Loss function should operate only on sliced output.

 Implement NTM.
-  See RNN for reference.
+  See RNN for reference about how to implement istate.

-Write mini-batch sequence generation.
-  Each mini-batch has sequences with the same randomized length.

-Write loss function.
-  Only backprop with respect to output sequence.
-  Dont include padding characters.